Quimperle, Brittany: tourism & sightseeing

 Inside the abbey church there are some very interesting highlights including the beautifully detailed 16th century altarpiece and a statue representing Christ being placed in a tomb (a 'mise au tombeau'), both dating from the 16th century (note that the figures in the mise a tombeau were originally painted, but this was washed away when the statue spent many years neglected outside.

 To the rear of the Church of Sainte-Croix in the Rue Bremond-d'Ars you can also see the ruins of the Church of Saint-Colomban, while to the front there is an unusual 19th century market hall in wrought iron and brick that looks to have been inspired by the Eiffel tower erected earlier in Paris.

-Also close by, the old Pont Fleuri in the town lives up to its name and is bedecked with flowers all through the summer, and in a very picturesque setting.
+Also close by, the old stone bridge called the Pont Fleuri in the town lives up to its name and is bedecked with flowers all through the summer, and in a very picturesque setting.

 The baroque style Ursulines Chapel in Quimperle is now used for displaying occasional contemporary art exhibitions - remember to look up at the beautifully decorated ceiling!

 As you explore the town centre you cross the rivers in several different places and it is the views along these rivers that provides a large part of the charm of Quimperlé.
 Various activities are also available on the rivers near Quimperlé, in particular canoeing and kayaks.